dwnhgyl/LegendaryRL/items&&equipment.md

 A sling can be used one-handed, perhaps with a one-handed melee weapon.
 In this case, it takes 2 turns to reload instead of one.

-This weapon can be fired without ammo, though it has less accuracy and damage.
+This weapon can be fired without ammo, though this increases reload time by one, and the shot will have less accuracy and damage.
 While the player has a sling equipped, there is no limit on the distance they can throw potions, and thrown potions travel at 7 spaces a round instead of 4.

     “Hardly the deadliest of weapons, the sling is not highly regarded nor widely used.
 It is most commonly used among your own people, as the weapon and its bullets are lightweight and compact and, in a pinch, it can be loaded with rocks from the ground.